radrow/ddtrace/EXAMPLE.md

 If both Producers' calls receive a response, you should see a green **Success** message.
 If a deadlock occurs, you should see a yellow **Timeout** message.
-You can repeat the command above multiple times to observe both possible outcomes.
+You should **repeat the command above multiple times** to observe both possible outcomes.

-**NOTE:** at this stage the application is *not* monitored yet, and therefore, the deadlock is not detected.
-Moreover, since the deadlock is nondeterministic (due to nondeterministic scheduling by the Erlang VM, and some randomised waits in the code), you may need to **try several times** before you can observe both outcomes described above.
+**NOTE:** at this stage the application is *not* monitored yet, and therefore, the deadlock is not detected: the timeout is the only hint towards diagnosing the problem.

-### Large case
+### Larger version

 This case illustrates a larger setup with 93 Producers and 3 Inspectors.
 Here, deadlocks may involve different services across different executions.

-To evaluate it, run the following command:
+To execute the larger example application, run the following command in the `ddmon` root directory:

 ```bash
 docker run --rm ddmon bash -c 'cd example-system; mix run -e "MicrochipFactory.start_many"'
 ```

-Again, several tries may be needed to reproduce deadlocks and successful executions.
+You should **repeat the command above multiple times** to observe a variety of successful executions (terminating with "Success") and deadlocking executions (terminating with "Timeout").
+In this case, the most likely outcome is that the application will deadlock, although each execution may deadlock at a different point, and the deadlock may involve a different set of Producers and Consumers.

-## Instrumenting the example `gen_server`s with DDMon
+## Instrumenting the example `gen_server`s with DDMon monitors

 To instrument the example application with DDMon, edit the following files: